arxyzan/data2vec-pytorch/README.md

 ```

 ## Contributions
-Any contribution regarding training, development and issues are welcome!
+Any contribution regarding training, development (for Data2Vec2) and issues are welcome!